Skip to content

 Lee was presented with the MAB’s Lifetime Achievement Award in 1990.
 He passed away February 22, 2015 at age 96.

-Director of Broadcast Technology, WKAR Public Media (East Lansing)
+Richard Thomas II, Telecom Technician (Senior Broadcast Engineer), WKAR Public Media (East Lansing)

 Previous Recipients of the Carl E. Lee Broadcast Engineering Award: